Public Availability of Naloxone

 Naloxone is a medication that can reverse an overdose that is caused by an opioid drug (prescription pain medication or heroin).
 When administered, the naloxone blocks the effects of opioids on the brain and restores breathing within two to eight minutes.
 It is not a narcotic and is not addictive.

-Naloxone will be available to those in need, regardless of their ability to pay.
-All health insurances can be billed, but will not limit those without coverage.
+Naloxone is available to those in need, regardless of their ability to pay.
+All health insurances can be billed, but we will not turn away those without coverage.
 For additional information, please call our Opioid Coordinator at 419-213-4160.

-Hours of naloxone dispensing at the Health Department are as follows:
+Hours of naloxone dispensing at the Health Department:

 Monday – Friday: 9:00 AM to 4:00 PM